kgb1001001/cloudadoptionpatterns/Cloud-Adoption/Look-For-Hairline-Cracks.md

 # Look For Hairline Cracks

 You are evaluating an existing application for cloud adoption.
-You know you want to take some or all of the functionality of the application and re-architect it for microservices in order to improve the maintainance of the application and to reduce the blast radius of new changes to the application.
+You know you want to take some or all of the functionality of the application and re-architect it for microservices in order to improve the maintenance of the application and to reduce the blast radius of new changes to the application.

 But how do we migrate a monolith into a collection of services?
 It's not easy to understand all at once how a monolithic application can be broken apart into microservices.